abir045/pandemica/frontend/README.md

 # Pandemica

-This project was built with React JS, Redux tool kit and Tailwind CSS, and mongoDB
+This project was built with React JS, Redux tool kit Tailwind CSS and mongoDB

 ## Screen Shot